Measure and Improve Your Leadership Work System

 How consistently do your leaders lead?

 What is the greatest failure of most organizations, outside of neglecting work team leaders in general?
-It lies in our failure to ensure that desired high performance behaviors are practiced consistently and that key skills exist, or are being developed, as time goes by.
+It lies in our failure to ensure that our leaders consistently practice effective daily work habits.
+Plus, we want to ensure that key skills exist, or are being developed, as time goes by.
 For example, how many of your leaders continue to improve their computer skills to keep pace with technology shifts?

 How do you ensure that each leader maintains a consistent focus on the needs of both your internal and external customers?
 Also, how do you make sure that each person you pay to be a leader consistently treats each of their people with respect and dignity?
 Do your leaders work to build stronger personal relationships with those people they depend on to get the job done each day?

-If you are interested in the leadership systems and improvement tools that I have to offer, send me an e-mail at kevin@greatsystems.com.
+If you have interest in the leadership systems and improvement tools that I have to offer, send me an e-mail at kevin@greatsystems.com.

 How can we monitor the performance of supervision to help ensure they effectively support the leadership work system?